Are Punitive Damages Available in a Texas Auto Accident Case?

 The most common example of gross negligence in an auto accident is when a person is injured or killed by a drunk driver.
 When a drunk driver gets behind the will, they have made a deliberate choice to ignore the obvious risk they could pose to others.

 Another instance in which gross negligence can be applied is in an accident that results from an illegal street race.
-A reasonable person would know that participating in an illegal street race involves an extreme degree of risk to other driver, and a driver would have willfully chosen to disregard those risks upon participating.
+A reasonable person would know that participating in an illegal street race involves an extreme degree of risk to other drivers, and a driver would have willfully chosen to disregard those risks upon participating.

-One thing to consider when seeking punitive damages is that they require a stricter burden of proof general negligence.
+One thing to consider when seeking punitive damages is that they require a stricter burden of proof of general negligence.

 In the vast majority of civil claims, an attorney must convince a jury that a plaintiff has proven their case by a “preponderance of evidence”.
 This means that if a jury finds the plaintiff’s claims 51% credible and the defendant’s 49%, the burden of proof has been met.